xuebingwu/Pangolin/README.md

 A single sequence, DNA or RNA

 ## Output

-Predicted splice sits for ACTB pre-mRNA
+A figure and a table of predicted splice sites.
+See below the output when using ACTB pre-mRNA as input.

 ![ACTB-output](./sample-output.png?raw=true "Sample output (ACTB pre-mRNA)")